- Initial set-up of the venue, including signs and the Registrar's desk.

 - As per the Copyright Policy, verify that the participant has brought original music with them.
 This can be either a music book or downloaded/printed music accompanied by a receipt or other authorization, proving online purchase.
 Photocopies are not allowed; if a photocopy has been presented, inform the Secretary.
 In addition, discreetly inform the participant that, although they may still perform and receive an adjudication, they are not eligible for marks, medals/certificates or scholarships related to that class.

-- Once all participants for a class have checked in, place the Day Sheet(s) and Adjudicator Sheets back in the folder for that class and hand the folder to the Secretary.
+- Once all participants for a class have checked in, place the Class Sheet(s) and Adjudicator Sheets back in the folder for that class and hand the folder to the Secretary.
 For the first class of the shift, participants and audience members may enter the sanctuary at will.
 For subsequent classes, tell the participants and others that they may not enter the sanctuary (performance room) or open the door until they hear applause (at the end of a performance or the end of the class).
 If there is someone waiting to enter the performance room, keep an eye on them and listen for applause, then indicate it is safe for them to enter.
 Adjudicators would like participants to see other classes, as it is part of their music education, so encourage early arrivals to sit in the audience for other classes.

 - Draw attention to the Festival Feedback form, asking any attendee to complete it and return the completed form to you.
 Place completed feedback forms in the manila envelope provided.